Rinal-29/flutter-project-learn/basic-widgets/readme.md

     <img src="ss/img1.png" alt="img1" width="150" height="310" style="margin-right:20px">  <img src="ss/img2.png" alt="img2" width="150" height="310"> <img src="ss/img3.png" alt="img3" width="150" height="310">
 </div>

 As you know, everything in Flutter is a widget.
 But how do you know which widget to use when?
-In this chapter, you’ll explore three categories of basic widgets, which you can use for:
+In this, we will explore three categories of basic widgets, which we can use for:
 * Structure and navigation
 * Displaying information
 * Positioning widgets